kumpan/take-at-home-test/README.md

 ## Submission Guidelines

-* The zip file should be named {yourname}.zip, and should itself contain the project folder with your submission.
-Do not publish it on a public git repo.
+* Create a private repository on github and ask the recruiter for whom to invite to this repositor.
+Do not publish this repository.

-* The zip file should contain a README.md file with instructions on how to run the project and your thoughts on how you solved it.
+* The reposityr should contain a README.md file with instructions on how to run the project and your thoughts on how you solved it.

-* The zip file should **not** include the `node_modules` folder.